 The most lucrative revenue stream for a modern marketplace is to “own” the entire purchase and payment process and charge a commission from each transaction.

-This was the main point in our previous article.
 The model works well because you extract a chunk of all the value going through your site.
 However, the flip side of this is that since you extract so much value, you need to provide a lot of value for your users in the process.
 If you fail to do that, users will find ways to circumvent your payment system to avoid your fees.
-This is called platform leakage, and it’s a challenge faced by many marketplace founders.
+This is called platform leakage (or disintermediation), and it’s a challenge faced by many marketplace founders.